-- Ensure the correct monitor frequency is set in the Configuration/Setup Utility for the monitor used with the system (see "Using the Configuration Utility" on page 1-13).
+- Ensure the correct monitor frequency is set in the Setup Utility for the monitor used with the system (see "Using the Setup Utility" on page 1-15).
 If the monitor frequency is set incorrectly, the monitor may not be readable in certain modes.
-To determine the correct monitor frequency, look on the monitor for the part number and refer to Table A-2 on page A-3.
-If the monitor is not shown in Table A-2 on page A-3, see the product information shipped with the monitor.
+To determine the correct monitor frequency, look on the monitor for the part number, or see the product information shipped with the monitor.
 Set the monitor frequency equal to or less than the monitor's maximum horizontal frequency (also known as the horizontal scan rate).
-See "Refresh Rates and Monitor Frequencies" on page 1-11. - Note any symptoms, messages, error codes, or beeps. - Make sure there are no diskettes or CDs in the drives.
+See "Refresh Rates and Monitor Frequencies" on page 1-12. - Note any symptoms, messages, error codes, or beeps. - Make sure there are no diskettes or CDs in the drives.